Ds4ateam86/Dash_final_ds4a/README.md

 -Clone this repository in your computer

--Install al the requirements in the requirements.txt
+-Install al the requirements in the requirements.txt file

--run the command python app.py
+-Run the command python app.py